PRODOTTI DI NATALE IN AUSTRALIA E IN ITALIA

 Marmelade d’oranges sanguines – marmellata d’ arance sanguine – blood orange marmalade

-Until then, and much to my embarrassment I did not know about Christine Ferber or her recipe books, but I had certainly heard the names of some famous culinary greats who have championed her delicious creations such as Parisian pastry star Pierre Hermé, and chefs Alain Ducasse, the Troisgros family, and Antoine Westermann.
+Until then, and much to my embarrassment, I did not know about Christine Ferber or her recipe books, but I had certainly heard the names of some famous culinary greats who have championed her delicious creations such as Parisian pastry star Pierre Hermé, and chefs Alain Ducasse, the Troisgros family, and Antoine Westermann.

+Her shop reflects daily village life.
 Although her épicerie it is in the main street, it is so tiny and unassuming that I almost missed it.

 I suspect that Ferber also relishes the quality she achieves through her small-scale production and the satisfaction that comes from having contributed to the making of each batch of jam herself.

-Marmelade d’oranges sanguines – Blood orange marmalade, 220 g ( See recipe below)
+THE LABEL AND DESCRIPTION: Marmelade d’oranges sanguines – Blood orange marmalade, 220 g ( See recipe below)

 Description:The blood orange marmalade is very balanced and less bitter than traditional marmalade.